 Next put vanilla extract, 80g of sugar, the cream, half the treacle and half the butter into a pan.
 And stir over a medium heat until the sugar dissolves.
 Then turn up the heat for 3 more minutes.

-Remove the dates from the bowl, reserving the water, and chop.
+Then remove the dates from the bowl, reserving the water, and chop them.
 Then in a mixing bowl, stir together the remaining sugar, treacle and butter with the beaten eggs.
 Fold in the flour, bicarbonate of soda, ¼ teaspoon of salt, the dates and soaking water.
-And spoon into the pudding bowl, leaving about a 1cm gap at the top.
+And then spoon the mixture into the pudding bowl, leaving about a 1cm gap at the top.

-Cover with greased baking paper and tinfoil, but then make a central cut to allow the steam to escape and tie with string.
-Place in your cooker.
+Cover with greased baking paper and tin foil, but then make a central cut to allow the steam to escape and tie with string.
+Place the bowl inside your cooker.
 And boil the kettle and pour in the water to fill halfway up the bowl.
 Then close the lid of the slow cooker and cook on low for 8 hours.

-So remove from your cooker.
+So then carefully remove the bowl from your slow cooker.
 But run a knife around the edge before turning out onto a plate.
 And when you serve, reheat the remaining sauce to pour over your slow cooked sticky toffee pudding.

 Then serve with clotted cream, custard or ice cream.